 Permanent Style: Simon Crompton writes some great editorials.
 Over the years his work has focused more on brands and artisans, and less on how to dress well.
 This isn’t a bad thing, and I think he does a much better job at what he does than most other people in the field.
-If you’re interested in learning about the best makers from around the world, this is great blog to follow.
 You can also read Crompton’s writings over at The Rake.

 American Style: Here, Christian Chensvold’s blog, Ivy Style, is at the top of the pile.
 Menswear heavyweights such as Bruce Boyer and Richard Press often make contributions, and Christian’s own daily writings are eloquent and substantive.
 If you like Christian’s work, you can also follow him at HuffPo.
 In addition to Ivy Style, I also like Heavy Tweed Jacket.
 It’s not updated terribly often, but whenever it is, it’s a great read.
 HTJ also has a Tumblr now, if you’re interested in following him there.
 Finally, there’s The Trad.
 Whenever I get really cynical about blogging, I come here to remind myself that good blogs still exist.
 No trend coverage, no press release regurgitations, no undercover marketing.
 Just guy with a good sense of style writing about things that interest him.
 It’s blogging as it should be, in my opinion.